Romok1/ansible-config-mgt/README.md

 # ansible-config-mgt

-This is the actual one for my project 12 edit.
+This is the actual one for my project 14 edit.
-Need to have more triggers to test my artifact directory.
-Changed dir ownership to jenkins.